PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_iOS.md

     return [[PiwikTracker sharedInstance] sendCampaign:url.absoluteString];
 }
 ```
 * A URL (required) – the campaign URL.
-HTTPS, HTTP and FTP are valid - the URL must contain a campaign name and keyword parameters.
+The URL must contain a campaign name and keyword parameters.

 ### Tracking with custom variables
 *The feature will soon be disabled.
 We recommend using [custom dimensions](#tracking-with-custom-dimensions) instead.*